-We sell our products and services worldwide primarily through various strategically located facilities in the United States, Europe, and the Asia-Pacific region.
+We sell our products and services worldwide through various strategically located facilities in the United States, Europe, and the Asia-Pacific region.
 We believe that our customer service organization is a significant factor in our success.
 We provide service and support on a warranty, service contract, and an individual service-call basis.
-We believe that offering timely support creates stronger relationships with customers and provides us with a significant competitive advantage.
-Revenue from the sales of parts, upgrades, service, and support represented approximately 27%, 28%, and 22% of our net sales for the years ended December 31, 2017, 2016, and 2015, respectively.
-Parts and upgrade sales represented approximately 22%, 22%, and 18% of our net sales for those years, respectively, and service and support sales were 5%, 6%, and 4% respectively.
+We believe that offering timely support creates stronger relationships with customers.
+Revenue from the sales of parts, upgrades, service, and support represented approximately 28%, 27%, and 28% of our net sales for the years ended December 31, 2018, 2017, and 2016, respectively.
+Parts and upgrade sales represented approximately 23%, 22%, and 22% of our net sales for those years, respectively, and service and support sales were 5%, 5%, and 6% respectively.